hannahmetzler/ai_skills/Notes_for_future_courses.md

 - You'll learn where hallucinations are a big deal, and where they are not over time
 - Reduce hallucinations by giving the AI the ability to be wrong, for example,
 writing: if you’re unsure or necessary information, say “I don’t have enough information to answer this"

+[Techcrunch article](https://techcrunch.com/2025/04/18/openais-new-reasoning-ai-models-hallucinate-more/): Hallucinations have proven to be one of the biggest and most difficult problems to solve in AI.
+Reasoning models hallucinate more.
+- give models webs search: helpful

 ## New on the job